ffishstix/workcloneCS/README.md

     - [x] add first run form to initialize database connections
     - [x] add responsive errors to the first run form so the user knows what to change
     - [x] add tab so i can easily input data
-    - [ ] add ability for users to go back to last successsful login data
+    - [x] add ability for users to go back to last successsful login data

+- a couple packages that might be nice to integrate:
+  - [ ] MaterialSkin - recomended for nicer visuals
+  - [x] FluentValidation - sped up validation significantly (ai written)
+  - [ ] dependency injection - it was suggested and its probs a good idea tbf

+- bit far out:
+  - [ ] add the ordering system
+  - [ ] including the databases to go along with it
+  - [ ] add a quick website to view the ordering system
 ---
-please help me with this page i am absolutely useless at markdown and if you have absolutely any ideas or help for it i would appreciate it so much i dont think you understand but yeah contact me with a quick dm i am open for any ideas ;)
+please help me with this page i am absolutely useless at markdown (and everything else tbh) and if you have absolutely any ideas or help for it i would appreciate it so much i dont think you understand but yeah contact me with a quick dm i am open for any ideas ;)